oracle/terraform-provider-oci/website/docs/d/database_management_managed_my_sql_database_sql_data.html.markdown

 The following attributes are exported:

-* `items` - List of SQLDataSummary.
-	* `avg_timer_wait` - The Average Execution Time.
-	* `count_star` - The Number Of Times The Query Has Been Executed.
-	* `digest` - The Digest Of The Normalized Query.
-	* `digest_text` - The Normalized Query.
-	* `first_seen` - When The Query Was First Seen.
-When The Table Is Truncated, The First Seen Value Is Also Reset.
-	* `last_seen` - When The Query Was Seen The Last Time.
-	* `max_timer_wait` - The Slowest The Query Has Been Executed.
-	* `min_timer_wait` - The Fastest The Query Has Been Executed.
-	* `quantile95` - The 95th Percentile Of The Query Latency.
-That Is, 95% Of The Queries Complete In The Time Given Or In Less Time.
-	* `quantile99` - The 99th Percentile Of The Query Latency.
-	* `quantile999` - The 99.9th Percentile Of The Query Latency.
-	* `schema_name` - The Schema That Was The Default Schema When Executing The Query.
-If No Schema Was The Default, The Value Is NULL.
-	* `sum_created_temp_disk_tables` - The Total Number Of On-Disk Internal Temporary Tables That Have Been Created By The Query.
-	* `sum_created_temp_tables` - The Total Number Of Internal Temporary Tables – Whether Created In Memory Or On Disk – That Have Been Created By The Query.
-	* `sum_errors` - The Total Number Of Errors That Have Been Encountered Executing The Query.
-	* `sum_lock_time` - The Total Amount Of Time That Has Been Spent Waiting For Table Locks.
-	* `sum_no_good_index_used` - The Total Number Of Times No Good Index Was Used.
-This Means That The ExtraColumn In The EXPLAIN Output Includes “Range Checked For Each Record.”
-	* `sum_no_index_used` - The Total Number Of Times No Index Was Used To Execute The Query.
-	* `sum_rows_affected` - The Total Number Of Rows That Have Been Modified By The Query.
-	* `sum_rows_examined` - The Total Number Of Rows That Have Been Examined By The Query.
-	* `sum_rows_sent` - The Total Number Of Rows That Have Been Returned (Sent) To The Client.
-	* `sum_select_full_join` - The Total Number Of Joins That Have Performed Full Table Scans As There Is No Index For The Join Condition Or There Is No Join Condition.
-This Is The Same That Increments The Select_full_join Status Variable.
-	* `sum_select_full_range_join` - The Total Number Of Joins That Use A Full Range Search.
-This Is The Same That Increments The Select_full_range_join Status Variable.
-	* `sum_select_range` - The Total Number Of Times The Query Has Used A Range Search.
-This Is The Same That Increments The Select_range Status Variable.
-	* `sum_select_range_check` - The Total Number Of Joins By The Query Where The Join Does Not Have An Index That Checks For The Index Usage After Each Row.
-This Is The Same That Increments The Select_range_check Status Variable.
-	* `sum_select_scan` - The Total Number Of Times The Query Has Performed A Full Table Scan On The First Table In The Join.
-This Is The Same That Increments The Select_scan Status Variable.
-	* `sum_sort_merge_passes` - The Total Number Of Sort Merge Passes That Have Been Done To Sort The Result Of The Query.
-This Is The Same That Increments The Sort_merge_passes Status Variable.
-	* `sum_sort_range` - The Total Number Of Times A Sort Was Done Using Ranges.
-This Is The Same That Increments The Sort_range Status Variable.
-	* `sum_sort_rows` - The Total Number Of Rows Sorted.
-This Is The Same That Increments The Sort_rowsStatus Variable.
-	* `sum_sort_scan` - The Total Number Of Times A Sort Was Done By Scanning The Table.
-This Is The Same That Increments The Sort_scan Status Variable.
-	* `sum_timer_wait` - The Total Amount Of Time That Has Been Spent Executing The Query.
-	* `sum_warnings` - The Total Number Of Warnings That Have Been Encountered Executing The Query.
+* `items` - The list of SQLDataSummary records.
+	* `avg_timer_wait` - The average execution time.
+	* `count_star` - The number Of times the query has been executed.
+	* `digest` - The digest information of the normalized query.
+	* `digest_text` - The normalized query.
+	* `first_seen` - The date and time the query was first seen.
+If the table is truncated, the first seen value is reset.
+	* `heat_wave_offloaded` - The number of query executions offloaded to HeatWave.
+	* `heat_wave_out_of_memory` - The number of query executions with HeatWave out-of-memory errors.
+	* `last_seen` - The date and time the query was last seen.
+	* `max_timer_wait` - The slowest the query has been executed.
+	* `min_timer_wait` - The fastest the query has been executed.
+	* `quantile95` - The 95th percentile of the query latency.
+That is, 95% of the queries complete in the time given or in less time.
+	* `quantile99` - The 99th percentile of the query latency.
+	* `quantile999` - The 99.9th percentile of the query latency.
+	* `schema_name` - The name of the default schema when executing the query.
+If a schema is not set as the default, then the value is NULL.
+	* `sum_created_temp_disk_tables` - The total number of On-Disk internal temporary tables that have been created by the query.
+	* `sum_created_temp_tables` - The total number of internal temporary tables (in memory or on disk), which have been created by the query.
+	* `sum_errors` - The total number of errors that have been encountered executing the query.
+	* `sum_lock_time` - The total amount of time that has been spent waiting for table locks.
+	* `sum_no_good_index_used` - The total number of times no good index was used.
+This means that the extra column in The EXPLAIN output includes “Range Checked For Each Record.”
+	* `sum_no_index_used` - The total number of times no index was used to execute the query.
+	* `sum_rows_affected` - The total number of rows that have been modified by the query.
+	* `sum_rows_examined` - The total number of rows that have been examined by the query.
+	* `sum_rows_sent` - The total number of rows that have been returned (sent) to the client.
+	* `sum_select_full_join` - The total number of joins that have performed full table scans as there was no join condition or no index for the join condition.
+This is the same as the select_full_join status variable.
+	* `sum_select_full_range_join` - The total number of joins that use a full range search.
+This is the same as the select_full_range_join status variable.
+	* `sum_select_range` - The total number of times the query has used a range search.
+This is the same as the select_range status variable.
+	* `sum_select_range_check` - The total number of joins by the query where the join does not have an index that checks for the index usage after each row.
+This is the same as the select_range_check status variable.
+	* `sum_select_scan` - The total number of times the query has performed a full table scan on the first table in the join.
+This is the same as the select_scan status variable.
+	* `sum_sort_merge_passes` - The total number of sort merge passes that have been done to sort the result of the query.
+This is the same as the sort_merge_passes status variable.
+	* `sum_sort_range` - The total number of times a sort was done using ranges.
+This is the same as the sort_range status variable.
+	* `sum_sort_rows` - The total number of rows sorted.
+This is the same as the sort_rowsStatus variable.
+	* `sum_sort_scan` - The total number of times a sort was done by scanning the table.
+This is the same as the sort_scan status variable.
+	* `sum_timer_wait` - The total amount of time that has been spent executing the query.
+	* `sum_warnings` - The total number of warnings that have been encountered executing the query.